shapesecurity/shift-spec/README.md

 ## Status

-This specification currently supports ECMAScript as defined in ECMA-262 version 6 (as of release candidate 2), which is the upcoming version of ECMA-262 at the time of this writing.
+This specification currently supports ECMAScript as defined in ECMA-262 version 6 (as of the final release candidate), which is the latest version of ECMA-262 at the time of this writing.
+Stability of this data structure is not guaranteed between releases of ECMA-262.

 ## Implementations